ehopealot/advent-of-code/README.md

 `npm test 2022/day1` will run the tests for day 1 part 1 and 2.

-_Note: For problems which have different examples for part 1 and 2, the part 1 tests probably fail since I only have one example file per problem, so the example file in the repo contains the part 2 example only, and am too lazy to fix that._
+_Note: For problems which have different examples for part 1 and 2, the part 1 tests probably fail since I only have one example file per problem, so the example file in the repo contains the part 2 example only, and as of now I am too lazy to fix that._

 ## Running a solution